Stage Management Committee

 Note:Access is restricted to Equity members only.
 You must login and be a member in good standing in order to access the time sheets.

-As part of the negotiated 2018 -2019 rollover of the CTA terms, Equity and PACT committed to resolving outstanding issues around ESA calculation of overtime for stage managers.
+Equity and PACT remain committed to resolving outstanding issues around ESA calculation of overtime for stage managers.
 Negotiations for a renewed CTA remain underway.
 The CTA/ITA time sheets provided herein may be amended as applicable based on the outcome of this negotiation.
 Updates will be posted online and provided by EQUIFLASH when available.

 CTA/ITA Sector 1 Weekly Time Sheet